 A multi-faceted approach will be used to teach the course: a combination of lectures, class discussion, practical problem solving sessions, audio-visual material, student presentations and other educational tools will be used.
 Problem and research assignments will be regularly assigned, submitted and evaluated.
-The laboratory component will stress analytical methods and their application to various aspects of environmental chemistry.
-Whenever possible, the lecture and laboratory components of the course will be closely coordinated.
+The laboratory component of this course will stress analytical methods and their application to various aspects of environmental chemistry.
+Whenever possible, the material from the lecture and laboratory components of the course will be closely coordinated.